jerryq27/Cheatsheets/WebDevelopment/WebDevelopment.md

 * element*n - creates element n times
 * element.CLASS - creates an element with the class.
+* element#ID - creates an element witht the id.
 * element>child>child - creates element with the nested children

 ---